vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 "I am the home of all offences and I am utterly helpless.
 I am without any support."

 As Nammalvar says "I have not performed karmayoga and others.
 I have no knowledge of atman.
-But yet, I know168

-Essence of Srimad Rahasyatraya Saram

-nobody other than yourself for saving me.
+But yet, I know nobody other than yourself for saving me.
 You are the only goal for me."
 (Thiruvoimoli 5.7.1)

 "What can I do?
 Who is to save me?
 What are you going to do with me?
 I know nobody other than yourself."
 (Thiruvoimoli 5.8.3) .
 A number of such statements of the Mystic seers, make it clear that this mode of Cakinchanya' should be reflected upon.